Intro to World Geography$90

 About this course

 Recommended Ages: This class is ideal for students ages 9-16.
 Younger academically gifted students will be accepted.

 Levels: There is only one level for this course.

-Start Date: October 6.
+Start Date: October 4, 2022.
 Course consists of 6 lesson plans.
 Students have 2 weeks after the last lesson is posted to complete the course.
-No live classes- do the lesson plans on YOUR schedule.
+No live classes — view the lessons on YOUR schedule.

 This six-week course provides students with a general overview of the geography of the different regions of the world.
 The focus of the course is on physical geography; but aspects of political geography, human geography, environmental geography, and more.
 Each week will take the student to a new region of the world where they will explore arid deserts, lush rainforests, high mountains, and low valleys.
 Throughout each lesson, we will be examining how those different environments have shaped society and culture.
 Come join us on this tour through the geography of the world!